 The accounting policies of the business segments are the same as those for the consolidated Company.
 The Company's business segments have been determined in accordance with the Company's internal management structure, which is organized based on operating activities.
-The Company evaluates performance based upon several factors, of which the primary financial measures are segment revenues and segment operating income (loss).
+The Company evaluates performance based upon several factors, of which the primary financial measures are segment revenues and segment operating loss.
 The disaggregated financial results of the segments reflect allocation of certain functional expense categories consistent with the basis and manner in which Company management internally disaggregates financial information for the purpose of assisting in making internal operating decisions.
-In addition, certain corporate expenses which the Company does not believe are specifically attributable or allocable to either of the two business segments have been excluded from the segment operating income (loss).
+In addition, certain corporate expenses which the Company does not believe are specifically attributable or allocable to either of the two business segments have been excluded from the segment operating loss.

-Unallocated corporate expenses primarily consist of stock-based compensation expense of \$1.9 million and \$3.0 million, in the fiscal years ended March 31, 2020 and 2019, respectively, and restructuring charges of \$0.5 million for the fiscal year ended March 31, 2019.
+Unallocated corporate expenses primarily consist of loss on contingent consideration of \$3.0 million and stock-based compensation expense of \$3.5 million, in the fiscal year ended March 31, 2021.
+Unallocated corporate expenses primarily consist of stock-based compensation of \$1.9 million in the year ended March 31, 2020.